Ashley Hinson: 2020

-On May 13, 2019, Hinson filed paperwork to run against Democratic incumbent Abby Finkenauer in Iowa's 1st congressional district.
+On May 13, 2019, Hinson filed paperwork to run against first term Democratic incumbent Abby Finkenauer in Iowa's 1st congressional district.

 The district, which encompasses 20 counties in northeastern Iowa, was flipped in the 2018 election.
 Hinson was announced as a "contender" by the National Republican Congressional Committee.
 She was endorsed by Iowa governor Kim Reynolds and lieutenant governor Adam Gregg.
 On June 2, 2020, Hinson won the Republican primary.

 Hinson focused her campaign on cutting taxes and building infrastructure.
 In July 2020, The New York Times reported several instances of Hinson's campaign website plagiarizing portions of articles from media outlets.
 Hinson said she "was unaware of the plagiarism when I reviewed drafts presented to me by staff.
 As a journalist I take this extremely seriously and am deeply sorry for the mistake.
 The staff responsible will be held accountable."

-Hinson beat Finkenauer in the November general election.
-Hinson won by more than 10,000 votes--she garnered 51.2% of the vote whilst Finkenauer finished with 48.6%.
+Hinson defeated Finkenauer in the November general election.
+Hinson won by more than 10,000 votes—she garnered 51.2% of the vote while Finkenauer finished with 48.6%.